NumEconCopenhagen/numeconcopenhagen.netlify.com-v2/content/guides/jupyterlab/index.md

 ### 2. Creating a notebook

-In the *Launcher* tab you create a new Jupyter notebook by pressing the *Python 3* bottom under *Notebook*.
+<br />In the *Launcher* tab you create a new Jupyter notebook by pressing the *Python 3* bottom under *Notebook*.
 Notebooks consists of two types of cells:

 1. Code cells with Python code
 2. Markdown cells with text (see the guide [Writing markdown](/guides/markdown))